-The Albigensian Crusades, stretched over many decades, was successful in decisively eliminating the influence of the Cathars in southern France.
+The Albigensian Crusades stretched over many decades and were successful in decisively eliminating the influence of the Cathars in southern France.

 At the same time, the region effectively came under the dominion of the French crown and the nobles in the region had to agree to the French King’s terms for peace.